corda/corda-docs-portal/content/en/docs/corda-os/4.3/gcp-vm.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-os-4-3: {}
-title: "Deploying Corda to Corda Testnet from a Google Cloud Platform VM"
+title: Deploying Corda to Corda Testnet from a Google Cloud Platform VM
-date: 2020-01-08T09:59:25Z
+version: corda-os-4-3
 ---

 # Deploying Corda to Corda Testnet from a Google Cloud Platform VM

 This document explains how to deploy a Corda node to Google Cloud Platform that can connect directly to the Corda Testnet.
 A self service download link can be obtained from [https://marketplace.r3.com/network/testnet](https://marketplace.r3.com/network/testnet).
 This document will describe how to set up a virtual machine on the Google Cloud Platform (GCP) to deploy your pre-configured Corda node and automatically connnect to Testnet.

 ## Pre-requisites

 * Ensure you have a registered Google Cloud Platform account with billing enabled ([https://cloud.google.com/billing/docs/how-to/manage-billing-account](https://cloud.google.com/billing/docs/how-to/manage-billing-account)) which can create virtual machines under your subscription(s) and you are logged on to the GCP console: [https://console.cloud.google.com](https://console.cloud.google.com).